unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 $ uns properties:unset {TARGET} -k prop1 -k prop2
 ```

-> :warning: using the CLI, the value is limited to a 255-character long string.
+> :warning: using the CLI, the value is limited to a 255-character-long string.